Generic Name: canakinumab (KAN a KIN ue mab)

 What is canakinumab?

-Canakinumab is used to treat rare genetic conditions such as Familial Cold Autoinflammatory Syndrome (FCAS) and Muckle-Wells Syndrome (MWS) in adults and children who are at least 4 years old.
+Canakinumab is used to treat the following periodic fever syndromes in adults and children who are at least 4 years old:

 Canakinumab may also be used for purposes not listed in this medication guide.

-Canakinumab can lower blood cells that help your body fight infections.
 Serious and sometimes fatal infections may occur during treatment with canakinumab.
-Call your doctor right away if you have signs of infection such as: flu symptoms, cough, shortness of breath, weight loss, redness or swelling under your skin, or fever lasting 3 days or longer.
+Call your doctor right away if you have signs of infection such as: ongoing cough, fever lasting longer than 3 days, redness in one part of your body, or warmth or swelling under your skin.

 You should not use this medicine if you are allergic to canakinumab.